smoneyan/simple-webhook/Readme.md

 ## Prerequisite

-1. ngrok or localtunnel (installed locally) which will proxy connecto
+1. ngrok or localtunnel (installed locally) which will proxy connec to

 ## Set up